 Tula Preschool carrier tested with a toddler

-Suitable from: 4 to 7 years (16kg to 31.8kg) | Carrying positions: 2 – back and front | Machine washable: Yes | Awards: Gold – back, shoulder, hip and hiking carrier, MadeForMums Awards 2022
+Suitable from: 4 to 7 years (16kg to 31.8kg) | Carrying positions: 2 – back and front | Machine washable: Yes

 With reinforced construction and an extra-large carrier panel, the Tula Pre-school carrier allows parents to comfortably carry older kids from a toddler years and beyond.
 Babywearing expert, Hannah Wallace explained: “This is really good value for extended carrying and offers something new and important to the market.
-It is ideal if your child is in age three to four years clothes and you’ve outgrown your baby/toddler carrier.”
+It is ideal if your child is in age 3 to 4 years clothes and you’ve outgrown your baby/toddler carrier.”

-MFM tester Rachel, mum of one, found it to be a great fit for her child and said:” I haven’t used my stroller since I’ve had it on test.
+MFM parent tester Rachel, mum of one, found it to be a great fit for her child and said:” I haven’t used my stroller since I’ve had it on test.
 My pre-schooler loves it, says he’s super comfy and calls it the ‘carry cuddle’!”

 While our home testers found the padded shoulder straps comfortable, they warned that this carrier is not necessarily suitable for someone with back problems.
-“Initially comfortable and felt very supportive but after about five minutes my back was very strained when used front-facing.
+“Initially comfortable and felt very supportive but after about 5 minutes my back was very strained when used front-facing.
 I have a bad back (thanks kids!) and found that I wouldn’t be able to use the carrier for very long,” said home tester Lucy, mum of two.

-Janet, who tested this with her 4-year-old said: "This carrier is perfect for packing in your bag when you’re going out for the day.
+Janet, who tested this with her 4 year old said: "This carrier is perfect for packing in your bag when you’re going out for the day.
 It is very versatile and made from a high-quality material that can be used in all weathers.
 It has become a staple that we take with us on every trip out as a family."

 Pros: Offers extended carrying, extra supportive carrier panel